+To learn more about a particular goal, click on it to jump to that section of the summary report.
 We've also written in-depth articles about each goal, explaining the scoring system, how this goal affects your readers' experience, and what to do to fix your work and improve your score for a given goal.
 You can access these articles by clicking the small "i" in the top right hand corner of any goal.

 If you want more information about how your writing compares to published fiction, we've included graphs and other visual aids for many of the goals.
 These visuals help you see how close or far your work is from other authors in your genre.